Tloops/Tloops/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+- 🤔 I’m looking for: ...
+- 🔭 I’m currently working on medical image registration.
 - ⚡ Fun fact: ...
 -->